-Treasury Regulations Requiring Disclosure of Reportable Transactions a United States holder (or a United States alien holder that holds the notes in connection with a U.S. trade or business) that recognizes a loss with respect to the notes that is characterized as an ordinary loss due to changes in currency exchange rates (under any of the rules discussed above) would be required to report the loss on Internal Revenue Service Form 8886 (Reportable Transaction Statement) if the loss exceeds the thresholds set forth in the regulations.
+Treasury Regulations Requiring Disclosure of Reportable Transactions

+United States taxpayers are required to report certain transactions that give rise to a loss in excess of certain thresholds (a "Reportable Transaction").
+Under these regulations, if the notes are denominated in a foreign currency, a United States holder (or a United States alien holder that holds the notes in connection with a U.S. trade or business) that recognizes a loss with respect to the notes that is characterized as an ordinary loss due to changes in currency exchange rates (under any of the rules discussed above) would be required to report the loss on Internal Revenue Service Form 8886 (Reportable Transaction Statement) if the loss exceeds the thresholds set forth in the regulations.
 For individuals and trusts, this loss threshold is \$50,000 in any single taxable year.
 For other types of taxpayers and other types of losses, the thresholds are higher.
 You should consult with your tax advisor regarding any tax filing and reporting obligations that may apply in connection with acquiring, owning and disposing of notes.